Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: Experimental Implementation

 \item \textbf{Number of multi-head attention}: This determines the number of attention heads used in the multi-head attention layer of the Transformer.
 Increasing the number of attention heads can improve the model's ability to attend to different input parts.

 \item \textbf{Number of experts}: This determines the number of experts used in the MoE layer of the Transformer.
 Increasing the number of experts can improve the model's ability to handle diverse inputs.
+In implementing the MoE, we followed the guidelines from \cite{fan2024towards, zhao2024generalization}, and an example pseudocode snippet in Python for implementing the MoE layer shown in Fig. \ref{fig:MoE_Python}.

 \end{itemize}